sal55/langs/Features.md

 in the first column.
 See [Example](MLang/Examples/aa_tables.m).

 ### Character Constants
-These are constants such as `'A'` and `'ABC'`.
+These are integer constants such as `'A'` and `'ABC'`.
 Nothing unusual you might think.
 But you will struggle to find a scripting language that directly supports `'A'` (in Python it's `ord("A")`, in Lua it's `string.byte('A')`).

 Multi-char versions are even less common.
 Even in C, they are implementation-defined, and are still generally limited to 'ABCD' (because `int`